kernelci/kernelci-core/doc/collection-test-group.rst

 DELETE
 ******

-.. http:delete:: /test/suite/(string:id)/
+.. http:delete:: /test/group/(string:id)/

- Delete the test suite identified by ``id``.
+ Delete the test group identified by ``id``.
 All its associated test cases will be deleted as well.

- :param id: The :ref:`ID <intro_schema_ids>` of the test suite.
+ :param id: The :ref:`ID <intro_schema_ids>` of the test group.
  :type id: string

  :reqheader Authorization: The token necessary to authorize the request.